open-telemetry/semantic-conventions/docs/non-normative/code-generation.md

 <!--- Hugo front matter used to generate the website version of this page:
-linkTitle: Libraries
+linkTitle: Generating Semantic Convention libraries
 # Renamed from: semantic_conventions_code_generation
 --->

-# Semantic convention libraries
+# Generating Semantic Convention libraries

 <!-- toc -->